renlord/renlord/README.md

 ### Hi there 👋

-🔭 I’m currently doing my phd at @unimelb and contributes casually to @GrapheneOS.
+🔭 I’m currently doing my phd at @unimelb and contribute casually to @GrapheneOS.

 🌱 I’m currently learning about stateful cryptocurrencies.